kcaisley/kcaisley/reports/generators.md

 ::: columns

 :::: column
 - **Phase Freq.
 Detector**: Optimize at gate-level for speed, jitter, and noise margin.
-Then structually compose.
+Then structurally compose.
-- **Charge Pump**: Optimize at trasistor-level for power and jitter, using iterative SPICE simulation and design eqns.
+- **Charge Pump**: Optimize at transistor-level for power and jitter, using iterative SPICE simulation and design equations.
 - **Low Pass Filter**: Optimize a LTI system model, then translate to passive devices.

 ::::